bbauska/UC-Davis-JS-Basics/readme.md

 into the basics of the language.
 We&apos;ll talk about variables and arrays and these kinds of things that you see in a lot of programming languages.
 But we&apos;ll also talk about the history of JavaScript and do a real introduction to the language.
-And the history of JavaScript is super interesting because it has an impact on how we write JavaScript.
+And the history of JavaScript is interesting because it has an impact on how we write JavaScript.
 And that&apos;s really interesting to see how a language has evolved and developed and how that affects the way you write modern, up to date JavaScript.
 And I think you&apos;ll learn a lot from this and you&apos;ll be